At the time of writing HMS Victory is in a sorry state in two ways.

 All I can say is, there was a good reason why later generations chose the aggressive wasp-like yellow and black livery over the rather camp, designer friendly taupe and charcoal grey she currently sports.

-At least this should put an end to any speculation over Nelson's, "Kiss me Hardy" remark.
+But at least this should put an end to any speculation over Nelson's, "Kiss me Hardy" remark.

 The Dinner Table

 Happily, inside things are much better.
 The admiral and captain's quarters once felt like a stately home, reflecting her many years as the Flagship of the First Sea Lord.
 Now they are presented in a way that makes her feel much more like a fighting ship.
 She no longer has that "slightly pickled in aspic feel" I noted at the time of my first visit.